State Exams

 • The titles on your reading must represent all the major literary genres, ie. poetry, prose, and drama, in reasonably equal proportion.
 (To be precise, all three major genres must be represented by the minimum of 20% of the titles on your list.)

-(You can list more items by one author on the condition that it is above the minimum count of items on your list.
-You can use this “bonus count” to indicate your reading preferences and strong points, and thus to inspire the discussion during the exam.)
+(You can list more items by one author on the condition that it is above the minimum count of 50 items total on your list.
+You can use this “bonus count” to indicate your

 • Your list must include five plays by Shakespeare, generally in the following proportion: two tragedies, two comedies, and one other play (historical play, romance etc.)